Pilum: Tactics

 Pila could also be used in hand-to-hand combat; one documented instance of this occurred at the Siege of Alesia, and another during Mark Antony's Parthian campaign.
 Additionally, pila could be employed as a thrusting implement and a barrier against cavalry charges.
-Some pila had small hand-guards, to protect the wielder if he intended to use it as a melee weapon, but it does not appear that this was common.
+Some pila had small hand-guards, to protect the wielder if he intended to use it as a mêlée weapon, but apparently this was not common.

 Vegetius' commentary

 The Roman writer Vegetius, in his work De re militari, wrote:

 And later in the same work:

-It may be argued that a short iron shaft has very few confirmations from archaeology.
-Vegetius wrote about a one-foot iron shaft because at Vegetius' time the pilum had disappeared and been replaced by similar shorter weapons such as the plumbatae and the spiculum.
+Arguably, a short iron shaft has very few confirmations from archaeology.
+Vegetius wrote about a one-foot iron shaft because at his time, the pilum had disappeared and been replaced by similar shorter weapons such as the plumbata and spiculum.

 Results of experimental archaeology

-Thanks in part to experimental archaeology, it is generally believed that the design of the pilum evolved to be armour-piercing: the pyramidal head would punch a small hole through an enemy shield allowing the thin shank to pass through and penetrate far enough to wound the man behind it.
+Due in part to experimental archaeology, the design of the pilum is believed to have evolved to be armour-piercing; the pyramidal head would punch a small hole through an enemy shield, allowing the thin shank to pass through and penetrate far enough to wound the man behind it.
 The thick wooden shaft provided the weight behind the punch.

-In one description, one of the two iron nails that held the iron shaft in place was replaced with a weak wooden pin that would break on impact causing the shaft to twist sideways.
+In one description, one of the two iron nails that held the iron shaft in place was replaced with a weak wooden pin that would break on impact, causing the shaft to twist sideways.
 Gaius Marius is sometimes given credit for that modification.
+Archaeological evidence from the 80s BC through to the early imperial era show that this redesign was not adopted.